typelevel/cats/_tut/state.md

 ## Fine print

-TODO explain StateT and the fact that State is an alias for StateT with trampolining.
+TODO explain StateT and the fact that State is an alias for StateT with Eval.